-- verify online and record the status of each child-related worker's WWCC clearance; - only employ or engage child-related workers or eligible volunteers who have a valid WWCC clearance; and - advise the OCG of the findings they have made after completing a reportable conduct investigation, including whether they have made a finding of reportable conduct.
-A finding of reportable conduct in relation to sexual misconduct, a sexual offence or a serious physical assault must be referred to the OCG's Working with Children Check Directorate (WWCC Directorate).
-It is an offence for an employer to knowingly engage a child-related worker who does not hold a WWCC clearance or who has a bar.
+verify online and record the status of each child-related worker's WWCC clearance;

+only employ or engage child-related workers or eligible volunteers who have a valid WWCC clearance; and advise the OCG of the findings they have made after completing a reportable conduct investigation, including whether they have made a finding of reportable conduct.
+A finding of reportable conduct in relation to sexual misconduct, a sexual offence or a serious physical assault must be referred to the OCG's Working with Children Check Directorate (WWCC who does not hold a WWCC clearance or who has a bar.